 Must tours depart from the Harlem Heritage Tourism and Cultural Center, come experience our daily cultural presentation/shows, get visitor information, and buy unique Harlem souvenirs made by Harlem locals.

 Most Loved Tours and Harlem Cultural Day Trips

-Harlem Heritage Tours is the innovator is developing cultural day trips for student, civic, family and corporate groups.
+Harlem Heritage Tours is the most innovative in developing cultural day trips for student, civic, family and corporate groups.
 We have the most experience and all the contacts necessary to customize a day in Harlem that will meet the direct interest of your organization/group.
 Below exists some of our more popular day trips and walking tours.

 Harlem Heritage Tours

 Harlem Heritage Tours begin conducting authentic walking, gospel, jazz/music, art, food, and bus tours in 1998 with the idea of utilizing the industry of tourism as a way preserving the heritage of Harlem as well as contributing to the development of the local economy.

 What makes Harlem Heritage Tours different is that all our tours are conducted by those who were actually born and raised and still live in the community.
 As of late many companies offer Harlem tours, but few really know and have lived the true culture of the community – NONE will state anywhere on their sites that they were born raised and still live in Harlem.

 The idea has always been to provide the most authentic Harlem tours that work to bring the old heritage of Harlem to life, we are the first company in the USA to develop multimedia walking tours with portable sound and video as you make your way through Harlem – the people love it.